Garber hoping MLS's World Cup investment pays off

-World number one Andy Murray was sent packing from the second round of the BNP Paribas Open on Saturday after being beaten 6-4 7-6(5) by Canadian qualifier Vasek Pospisil.

-RIO DEIRO Major League Soccer has spent heavily to bring in World Cup players, and commissioner Don Garber is hoping that strategy pays off with a post-Brazil boost in interest in the league.
+RIO DE JANEIRO Major League Soccer has spent heavily to bring in World Cup players, and commissioner Don Garber is hoping that strategy pays off with a post-Brazil boost in interest in the league.

 MLS clubs, encouraged and helped by the league, invested in the past year on deals to bring key United States national team players Michael Bradley and Clint Dempsey back from Europe.